AbhixGupta/Drakvuf-Installation/README.md

   reboot
 ```

 Verify the XEN installation.
-The output will show the "Running in PV context on Xen" message on the screen
+The output will show the "Running in PV context on Xen v4.7" message on the screen

 ```
   sudo xen-detect
 ```

-This command will list the running V>
+This command will list the running VM.

 ```bash
   sudo xl list